 Trade Stock Indices

-S and P 500 - Standard & Poor's 500 Stock Index
+S & P 500 - Standard and Poor's 500 Index

 S&P 500 just like the Dow Jones Industrial Average Stock Index is more volatile than most of the other Top Indices, The S&P 500 index will over the longterm trend upwards but it'll have more price retracements and more consolidations than other stock index.
-Traders might prefer to trade other index other than this one if they're more accustomed to trading the more stellar trends which are found in other top stock indices.
+Traders might & may prefer to trade other index other than this one if they're more accustomed to trading the more stellar trends which are found in the other top indices.

 Standard & Poors 500 Index